TMNLOrgFEAssignment/frontend-assignment/README.md

 ### Delivery instructions

-In order to work in this assignment, you can clone this repository, do all the necessary changes and when you are done, you can reply to the recruiter with the link to your repository, or zip it and attach to the e-mail (please make sure to delete node_modules and irrelevant files before zipping so it doesn't get really big and fail with the delivery).
+In order to work in this assignment, you can clone this repository, do all the necessary changes and when you are done, then reply to the recruiter with the link to your repository or zip it and attach to the e-mail (please make sure to delete node_modules and irrelevant files before zipping so it doesn't get really big and fail with the delivery).

 Please let us know if you have any issue or suggestion.